mcfrank/openscience_tutorial/README.md

 + Check if you have the most recent version of R (at time of writing, 3.5).
 If not, get it from CRAN (google "R CRAN download"), restart, try again.
 + See if `tidyverse` is trying to "build from source."
 If it is, try saying "no" to this question and see if that works.
 + If that doesn't work and you have to install from source, errors may come from not having the appropriate compiler installed on your system.
 For a mac, this is XCode, which you will need to install from the app store.
 + If all else fails, try installing an earlier version of tidyverse, e.g. via the package `devtools`.
-Try `install.packages("devtools")` then `devtools::install_version("tidyverse", version = "1.0.0", repos = "http://cran.us.r-project.org")`.
+Try `install.packages("devtools")` then `devtools::install_version("tidyverse", version = "1.0.0", repos = "http://cran.us.r-project.org")`. if that works, you will still find that library("tidyverse") won't work, but you can do the libraries one at a time to get the ones that do, e.g. library(readr) library(tidyr) library(dplyr)